Last updated: 5 October 2023

 Check unsubscribe and update links: Confirm that all emails you broadcast include an “Unsubscribe from this list” link and an “Update your subscription preferences” link in the footer.
 Most email distribution services already include “unsubscribe” links at the bottom of every email by default.
 But you might have to turn on an option to include the “update” link.

 It’s also essential to make sure your marketing automation platform and CRM system are set to sync automatically.
 If a person on your list unsubscribes and continues receiving emails because of a mismatch between the two, you could get in trouble for not being GDPR compliant.

 Reconsider buying email lists and referral deals: Don’t buy email lists that aren’t GDPR compliant.
 To be GDPR compliant each email subscriber needs to have consented to being marketed to and had their email address sold to a third party.

 It may be a good idea to stop using “refer a friend” type promotions, where a customer has to enter the email address of a friend to receive a discount.
-The person being referred can’t clearly give consent to their information being collected and stored and is, therefore, a violation of GDPR standards.
+The person being referred can’t consent to their information being collected and stored, and is, therefore, a violation of GDPR standards.

-What should I do to fully comply with GDPR?
+What should I do to comply with GDPR fully?

-If the EU and UK are important markets for your online business then you need to fully comply with GDPR.
-In addition to the points above (What should I do if I only send email newsletters to EU citizens?) you should consider the following:
+If the EU and UK are important markets for your online business, then you need to comply with GDPR fully.
+In addition to the points above (What should I do if I only send email newsletters to EU residents?) you should consider the following:

 Audit your collection and use of personal data: The first step is to review all the ways you collect and process personal data in your online business.
 Create a spreadsheet with columns showing all the places you collect data and rows showing how you process that data.